Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-types-and-render-type.md

 Base Camera is the default type of Camera in URP.
 A Base Camera is a general purpose Camera that renders to a given render target.

-To render anything in URP, you must have at least one Base Camera in your Scene.
-You can have multiple Base Cameras in a Scene.
+To render anything in URP, you must have at least one Base Camera in your scene.
+You can have multiple Base Cameras in a scene.
 You can use a Base Camera on its own, or you can use it in a [Camera stack](camera-stacking.md).
 For more information on working with multiple Cameras in URP, see [Working with multiple cameras](cameras-multiple.md).

-When you have an active Base Camera in your Scene, this icon appears next to the Camera Gizmo in the Scene view:
+When you have an active Base Camera in your scene, this icon appears next to the Camera Gizmo in the Scene view:

 ![Overlay Camera icon](Images/camera-icon-base.png)